Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Numerical Verification and Example Applications

 More relevant for comparison to our approach are methods that explicitly assume a Poisson noise.
-One important study is the work by Salmon et al. \cite[NLSPCA]{salmon2014poisson} that uses Poisson PCA in which the link between latents and observables (as discussed in the introduction) is considered to be a weighted linear sum that sets the Poisson's natural parameter.
-In another study, Giryes and Elad \cite[SPDA]{giryes2014sparsity} introduce a Poisson sparse model capable of learning dictionaries from a Poisson distributed dataset.
+As discussed in the previous experiment, a data model that exploits the properties of the Poisson distribution (for the case of Poisson denoising) may be more suitable rather than a Gaussian-based model.
+In this direction, one important study is the work by \citet[NLSPCA;][]{salmon2014poisson} that uses Poisson PCA in which the link between latents and observables (as discussed before) is considered to be a weighted linear sum that sets the Poisson's natural parameter.
+In another study, \citet[SPDA;][]{giryes2014sparsity} introduce a Poisson sparse coding model capable of learning dictionaries from a Poisson distributed dataset.
 Their method likewise considers a linear superposition of the latents.
-Despite these two approaches, the P-MCA model we use here exploits a non-linear (maximum) superposition of the latents that sets the mean of observables.
-Moreover, this model is only one example of the general result represented by Theorem~1.
+In contrast, the P-MCA model that is used here uses maximization to directly set the means of the Poisson observables.
+Figure~\ref{fig:Poisson_denoising} illustrates the reconstructed 'House', 'Saturn' and 'Bridge' images using the P-MCA model.
+The estimated `House' image can be further compared with Fig.~9 depicted by \citet[][]{giryes2014sparsity} which presents the results of BM3D, SPDA and NLSPCA.